Why Budva is the easiest entry point in Montenegro

 The Budva market has more inventory than the rest of the coast — which means it also has more variable quality.
 Three things to verify before offering:

 - Use permit (upotrebna dozvola).
 Older Budva stock from the 2000s building boom occasionally lacks a final use permit.
 Without it, the property is not legally complete.
 Your lawyer must check and refuse to close otherwise.
+Run a free cadastre check before you visit.

 - Building condition.
 Some new builds were rushed and have water-ingress, balcony or facade problems by year five.
 Always view in person and consider a structural survey for purchases above €300k.